 Surgical Treatment – Precision and Minimal Trauma

-The most effective method of treating endometriosis is considered laparoscopic gynecologic surgery.
-Through small punctures, the doctor removes the lesions under visual control while preserving healthy tissue.
-This technique addresses the root cause of the disease and minimizes the risk of recurrence.
-Among the advantages of the surgical approach:
+Laparoscopy is considered the optimal method for treating endometriosis.
+Through small incisions, the surgeon removes the lesions under direct visual control while preserving healthy tissue.
+This approach allows the underlying cause of the disease to be eliminated and significantly reduces the risk of recurrence.

 What Happens If Endometriosis Is Not Treated